sharon-ku/soyouwontforget/process/journal.md

 Instead of showing multiple memory cards in the "current memory" pile, the system puts one pending memory against one bad memory.

 This one-on-one placement of memories allows me to bypass the math challenge discussed yesterday.
 It also reduces the amount of decision-making that the player needs to do, which is great because they can focus more on the content of the memory instead of being overwhelmed by the abundance of choices.

+## Friday, July 23, 2021, at 10:35am

+### Bye bye mobile-friendliness

+I calculate the amount of time I have left to finish my tasks and updated the schedule at the top of the page.
+I initially wanted to make my game mobile-friendly but had to abandon the idea given the time limit.